Native American Graves Protection and Repatriation (NAGPRA)

 The process of removal and transfer shall be in compliance with all applicable local, state, and federal law.
 Knowledge of and adherence to the NAGPRA and all other related statutes, UNESCO convention cultural property regulations, and AAM Guidelines shall be observed.
 The Museum adheres to a policy of full disclosure and public transparency in all transactions.

-Repatriation Process
+The Repatriation Process

-5. A list of works meeting all criteria will be presented to the Director, Dean of Faculty, and the Acquisitions Committee of the Art Museum Advisory Board for review and comment.
-The list will include full catalogue and donor information, a summary of condition, a photograph, criteria for repatriation, citation of faculty or outside scholar opinions, and the proposed method of repatriation.
+4. A list of works meeting all criteria will be presented to the Museum Director, the College Provost and Dean of Faculty, the President’s Office, and the Collections Committee of the Art Museum Advisory Board (AMAB) for review and comment.
+The list will include full catalogue and donor information, a summary of condition, a photograph, criteria for repatriation, citation of faculty or outside scholar opinions when appropriate, and the proposed method of repatriation.
+A list of objects approved for repatriation is included in the Advisory Board meeting minutes.

-7. Written documentation of the justification and process of repatriation for each object shall be permanently maintained in the Museum records.
+5. Written documentation of the justification and process of repatriation for each object shall be permanently maintained in the Museum records.

 Methods of Repatriation